luke-c-newell/stock-analysis/README.md

 ''Loop over all the rows in the spreadsheet.
 For i = 2 To RowCount

-    'Increase volume for current ticker
+    'Increased volume for current ticker

             tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value